anshu049/Fundamentals_of_Backend_Engineering/Backend Communication Design Patterns/Server Sent Events/README.md

 ## Client-Side (HTML and JavaScript):
--Provides a user interface to start a job.
+- Provides a user interface to start a job.
--Listens for real-time updates from the server and displays the job status.
+- Listens for real-time updates from the server and displays the job status.